loschmidt/explainable-ai/README.md

 * **Zenodo repository:** https://zenodo.org/records/21872520
 * **Loschmidt Laboratories:** https://loschmidt.chemi.muni.cz/

-This repository contains the code and implementation for three case studies using the **ProtXAI pipeline** for the analysis of molecular dynamics (MD) data.
+The repository contains the code and implementation for three case studies using the **ProtXAI pipeline** for the analysis of molecular dynamics (MD) data.
 The framework combines machine learning and explainable AI (XAI) to identify structural determinants of protein dynamics.

-The three case studies are:

-* **ApoE4** – CNN-based classification using residue–residue distance-difference features.
-* **SAK** – CNN-based classification of four SAK variants using distance-difference features.
-* **Luciferase** – next-snapshot prediction using a convolutional autoencoder and Cα coordinates.

 ## Requirements